galaxyproject/training-material/topics/assembly/tutorials/largegenome/tutorial.md

 #### Assembly with Flye workflow

-> <hands-on-title>Run the Flye Assembly workflow</hands-on-title>
-> * Find this workflow, enter the correct input files, and run.
-> * What it does: Assembles long reads with the tool Flye
+What it does: Assembles long reads with the tool Flye

-> * Inputs: long reads (may be raw, or filtered, and/or corrected); fastq.gz format
+Inputs: long reads (may be raw, or filtered, and/or corrected); fastq.gz format

-> * Outputs:
+Outputs:
->   * Flye assembly fasta.
+* Flye assembly fasta.
->   * Fasta stats on assembly.fasta
+* Fasta stats on assembly.fasta
->   * Assembly graph image from Bandage
+* Assembly graph image from Bandage
->   * Bar chart of contig sizes
+* Bar chart of contig sizes
->   * Quast reports of genome assembly
+* Quast reports of genome assembly

-> * Tools used:
+Tools used:
->   * Flye
+* Flye
->   * Fasta statistics
+* Fasta statistics
->   * Bandage
+* Bandage
->   * Bar chart
+* Bar chart
->   * Quast
+* Quast

-> * Input parameters: None required, but recommend setting assembly mode to match input sequence type
+Input parameters: None required, but recommend setting assembly mode to match input sequence type

-> * Workflow steps:
+Workflow steps:
->   * Long reads are assembled with Flye, using default tool settings.
+* Long reads are assembled with Flye, using default tool settings.
 Note: the default setting for read type ("mode") is nanopore raw.
 Change this at runtime if required.
->   * Statistics are computed from the assembly.fasta file output, using Fasta Statistics and Quast (is genome large: Yes; distinguish contigs with more that 50% unaligned bases: no)
+* Statistics are computed from the assembly.fasta file output, using Fasta Statistics and Quast (is genome large: Yes; distinguish contigs with more that 50% unaligned bases: no)
->   * The graphical fragment assembly file is visualized with the tool Bandage.
+* The graphical fragment assembly file is visualized with the tool Bandage.
->   * Assembly information sent to bar chart to visualize contig sizes
+* Assembly information sent to bar chart to visualize contig sizes

-> * Options
+Options
->   * See other Flye options.
+* See other Flye options.
->   * Use a different assembler (in a different workflow).
+* Use a different assembler (in a different workflow).
->   * Bandage image options - change size (max size is 32767), labels - add (e.g. node lengths).
+* Bandage image options - change size (max size is 32767), labels - add (e.g. node lengths).
 You can also install Bandage on your own computer and download the "graphical fragment assembly" file to view in greater detail.

+> <hands-on-title>Run the Assembly with Flye workflow</hands-on-title>
+>
+> 1. **Import the Assembly with Flye workflow** into Galaxy as described above.
+>    - Click "Expand to full workflow form"
+>
+>    {% snippet faqs/galaxy/workflows_import.md %}
+>
+> 2. Run **Assembly with Flye** {% icon workflow %} using the following parameters:
+>    - *"Send results to a new history"*: `No`
+>    - {% icon param-file %} *"1: Input file: long reads"*: the fastp filtered long reads fastq.gz file
+>
+>    {% snippet faqs/galaxy/workflows_run.md %}
 {: .hands_on}

 #### Assembly results